-Data is entered in the GPS window using the small and large right knobs.
+Data is entered in the GPS window using the large and small right knobs.
 The large right knob is used to move the cursor between fields.
 The small right knob is used to select individual characters at the highlighted cursor location.
-For example, to change the "N" in the illustration at right to a different character, turn the small right knob.